Classification of width 1 lattice tetrahedra by their multi-width: Proof of Theorem

 Neither of these generating functions share any of the properties of the one from triangles.
-However, this does not mean that a function counting lattice tetrahedra of a given multi-width in general will not share these properties.
+However, this does not prevent a function counting lattice tetrahedra of a given multi-width in general from doing so.